Skip to main content

 Pregnancy

-There are limited amount of data from the use of vedolizumab in pregnant women.
-Animal studies do not indicate direct or indirect harmful effects with respect to reproductive toxicity.
-As a precautionary measure, it is preferable to avoid the use of vedolizumab during pregnancy unless the benefits clearly outweigh any potential risk.
+As a precautionary measure, it is preferable to avoid the use of vedolizumab during pregnancy unless the benefits clearly outweigh any potential risk to both the mother and foetus.

 Breast-feeding

-Vedolizumab has been detected in human milk.
-The effect of vedolizumab on infants is unknown.
 The use of vedolizumab in lactating women should take into account the benefit of therapy to the mother and potential risks to the infant.